Sadashiv/k8s/01_Getting_started.md

  Kubernetes automatically spreads the Pods for workload resources (such as Deployment or StatefulSet) across different nodes in a cluster.
  This spreading helps reduce the impact of failures.

+Autoscale nodes: Most cloud providers support Cluster Autoscaler to replace unhealthy nodes or grow and shrink the number of nodes as demand requires.

 Validate node setup
 Node Conformance Test
 Node conformance test is a containerized test framework that provides a system verification and functionality test for a node.
 The test validates whether the node meets the minimum requirements for Kubernetes; a node that passes the test is qualified to join a Kubernetes cluster.